 Are you turning down work because you simply don’t have enough time or hands on-board your food truck to take it on?
 Thinking of hiring your first employee?
 Congratulations – your mobile food business headed in the right direction.

 But before you advertise for a new employee for your food truck, proceed with caution.
-Hiring staff is a commitment to the future, and should be made with your long-term growth plan and whether you really want to be an employer in mind.
+Hiring your first staff member is a commitment to the future, and should be made with your long-term growth plan and whether you really want to be an employer in mind.

-Here are some points to consider, plus some tips for determining whether you can afford to hire your first food truck employee.
+Here are some points to consider, plus some tips for determining whether you can afford hiring your first food truck employee.

 Future vision for your food truck business?

-If you’ve decided to bring an employee on board, your first step is to project your mobile food business workload and identify areas where you need help.
+If you’ve decided on hiring your first food truck employee, your first step is to project your mobile food business workload and identify areas where you need help.
 What does your workload pipeline look like for the next 30 days, 90 days and six months, and which areas of work do you need help with?
 What are you doing now that you could offload or have an employee do?
 Perhaps you need a line cook, or a service window staff member or service staff for your upcoming catering jobs.
 Or, maybe you simply want to free up your time to concentrate on other parts of your business.

 Can you manage people?

-Don’t overlook this important consideration.
+Don’t overlook this important consideration when hiring your first employees.
 If you’ve managed employees in another occupation, how successful were you at making good hiring decisions?
 How many bad ones have you made?